ShubhamSinghCMR/ShubhamSinghCMR/README.md

 **Associate Python Developer, Techolution**
 *Apr '23 — Present*

-Currently working on Generative AI project:
-- Utilizing frameworks such as Flask and FastAPI for building scalable backend services.
-- Optimizing data retrieval systems for improved efficiency and performance.
+- Currently serving Notice Period.

+Worked for GNC Holdings, an American multinational retail and nutritional manufacturing company (Oct - Dec 2024):
+- Developed real-time speech-to-text module utilizing Python, Websockets, and Faster-Whisper.
+- Optimized data streaming processes to enhance real-time transcription speed by 25%.

-Worked for iHeartMedia, a broadcast media production and distribution company:
+Worked for iHeartMedia, an American broadcast media production and distribution company (April 2023 - Sep 2024):
 - Developed new modules and enhanced functionalities using Python and FastAPI, resulting in a 30% improvement in application performance and scalability.
 - Troubleshot and resolved issues with AWS and RabbitMQ, leading to a 20% increase in system reliability.